golang/website/_content/doc/go1.24.md

 #### [`sync`](/pkg/sync/)

-The implementation of [`sync.Map`](/pkg/sync#Map) has been changed, improving overall performance and resolving some long-standing issues.
+The implementation of [`sync.Map`](/pkg/sync#Map) has been changed, improving performance, particularly for map modifications.
+For instance, modifications of disjoint sets of keys are much less likely to contend on larger maps, and there is no longer any ramp-up time required to achieve low-contention loads from the map.

 If you encounter any problems, set `GOEXPERIMENT=nosynchashtriemap` at build time to switch back to the old implementation and please [file an issue](/issue/new).